-Atlanta, Indiana is a town of 750 people in northern Hamilton County, but each year on the fourth weekend of September, the town welcomes thousands of visitors.
-The Atlanta New Earth Festival spans two days and welcomes guests across Indiana and beyond.
+Atlanta, Indiana is a town of less than 1,000 people in northern Hamilton County, but each year on the fourth weekend of September, the town welcomes thousands of visitors for a popular fall festival.

 The focus is on handcrafted items.
-More than 600 vendors are on-site, including arts and crafts, pottery, clothing, jewelry, antiques, collectibles, home décor plus a farmers’ market, kids’ zone, food and juried art area.
+More than 600 vendors are on-site, including arts and crafts, pottery, clothing, jewelry, antiques, collectibles and home décor plus a farmers’ market, kids’ zone, food and juried art area.